Think Your ERC Refund Is Safe? Think Again

 What Can Trigger an ERC Audit?

 The IRS has published specific warning signs that it uses to flag high-risk ERC claims.
-Understanding these red flags can help you determine whether your claim may be subject to additional scrutiny.

 Correcting a Bad Claim Is Better Than Waiting for an Audit